Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ALots of shanty activity going on and lots of festivals.

-Speaker AIt kicked off down in Brixham with the Pirate Festival, which I know that all of the crew enjoyed over the weekend.
+Speaker AIt kicked off down in Brixham with the Pirate Festival which I know that all of the crew enjoyed over the week.

-Speaker ADressing up is always fun when you get to dress like a pirate and when you mix it with beer, I'm sure it was equally enjoyable.
+Speaker AWeekend dressing up is always fun when you get to dress like a pirate and when you mix it with beer, I'm sure it was equally enjoyable.

-Speaker AThen we moved on to the Bristol Rille Isle in Shanty Festival, our own shanty festival over two days held in Masonic hall in Bristol.
+Speaker AThen we moved on to the Bristol Rhea in Shanty Festival, our own shanty festival over two days held in Masonic hall in Bristol.

 Speaker AIt was fantastic.